raquentin/punt-engine/README.md

 # punt-engine
-is an collection of open software and gateware for high-frequency trading.
+is an collection of open software and gateware modules for high-frequency trading.

 ## Modules